godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 Getting nodes
 -------------

-Relying on the ``Node.get_node(str)`` method to access nodes can introduce vulnerabilities into your project's structure.
-This method depends on hard-coded node paths, and any change to a node's position or name can disrupt these paths, leading to brittle and unstable setups.
-Since Godot 4.0, it is recommended to reference your nodes by using the following in your code:
+In the game development industry, especially in larger projects, maintainability is key.
+Relying on the ``Node.get_node(path)`` method can lead to brittle structures, as it's tied to specific node paths which can easily break with any scene restructuring.
+Since Godot 4.0, it's recommended to reference your nodes by using the following in your code:

 .. tabs::
  .. code-tab:: gdscript GDScript